MadcowOG/Doom-Bot/README.md

 Please use this bot as you like, at the moment it is built to be hosted locally.
 But it is still a work in progress, so I would enjoy it if you provided some feedback and contributed a little.
 I am not sure what license to use, so I am going with GPLv2.
 I have not tested this version posted, on Windows yet, although I used previous versions on Windows.
 But this does not mean it works, any help with this would be appreciated.

 # Windows Prerequisites
- * Install the latest version of Python (As of August 14th, 2021 it is 3.9) through the Windows Store(This is recommended), or the [Python website](https://www.python.org/downloads/), and ffmpeg can be installed with these steps or by following [this video](https://youtu.be/M_6_GbDc39Q?t=129):
+ * Install the latest version of Python (As of August 14th, 2021 it is 3.9) through the Windows Store(This is recommended), or the [Python website](https://www.python.org/downloads/), and ffmpeg can be installed with these steps or by following [this video](https://youtu.be/M_6_GbDc39Q?t=129) or by using the setup script labelled `setup.py`:
+### Setup Script
+1. Before starting the setup script you will need to change some script policies, to do this open a powershell as administrator then type `Get-ExecutionPolicy -List` you should remember and save these policies and change them back to normal in the future.
+In order to allow the setup script to run do this command  `Set-ExecutionPolicy -ExecutionPolicy Unrestricted` then continue to step 2.

+2. Start the script with `python setup.py` in the same directory as the bot in powershell as adminstrator.

+3. Make sure that as you are typing in information that it is correct otherwise when the bot starts it will not work.

+4. The setup script will eventually ask if you would like to configure command whitelist, this is for a set of whitelisted commands, you will need to input user ids and server ids that you would like to be whitelisted.

+5. The script will ask you if you would like to download and configure ffmpeg, type yes if this isn't already done.

+6. After

+### Manual ffmpeg Installation
 1. Download ffmpeg from [here](https://github.com/BtbN/FFmpeg-Builds/releases/download/autobuild-2021-08-14-12-36/ffmpeg-n4.4-80-gbf87bdd3f6-win64-gpl-4.4.zip)

 2. Extract this to somewhere and make sure it won't be deleted and **copy the path of the ffmpeg exes** in the bin directory of the ffmpeg extract.